progressivis/progressivis/doc/custom_modules.md

 ### Managing Changes

 ProgressiVis calls `run_step` iteratively on all the modules.
 When entering the method, it is necessary to know what has changed since the last call.
 All the progressive data structures of ProgressiVis provide this information through an internal mechanism.
 The slot holding a `PTable` can be queried to know the table lines that have been **created**, **updated**, and **deleted**.
-We call these three list the change **Delta**.
+We call these three lists the change **Delta**.
 The mechanism is identical for a slot containing a `PDict`; each key is given an index so the change mechanism returns the index of keys created, updated, and deleted. `PIntSet` also keeps track of its changes.

 In our example, we only deal with created items.
 If the table had been changed by removing items or updating the value of items, line 25 resets the slot.
 The slot starts anew, ignoring all the previous operations.
-The `Slot.update(run_number:int)` method will then update the slot Delta, considering all the items in the table as created.
+The `Slot.update(run_number: int)` method will then update the slot Delta, considering all the items in the table as created.

 Once the slot has been reset, the value of the result dictionary should also be updated to minus infinity to be recomputed correctly in the next step.

 This management of updated and deleted items is the simplest strategy to handle changes.
-It simply restarts the computation to the whole table.
+It simply restarts the computation for the whole table.
 In many cases, better strategies are possible, but that one always works and can be used to start a Module implementation.

 Note that the result `PDict`  should not be created again because of the change manager: the next modules rely on the key order to correctly handle changes.
 Creating another PDict would break the change management.